Ready to hack visual design using Pinterest templates to create visuals that catch attention?

 - Used Easil’s Color picker tool to choose a new vibrant orange that matches the brews, then applied it to the design.

-Hot Tip: Alternate colors in each text box per the original template.
+Hot Tip: Alternate between two colors in each text box per the original template.

 #3 Choose White Space